A salsa pepper of choice…

 As you can see, this is a very popular pepper in Mexico, and for lots of reasons.
 Its overall look fits right in with the jalapeño.
-It’s sort of like an elongated version of it, tapping out at about 5 inches and coming in multiple colors when ripe.
+It’s sort of like an elongated version of it, tapping out at about two to four inches and coming in multiple colors when ripe.
 They can easily be eaten raw as the skin of this chili pepper is really quite thin, not waxy and thick like a poblano pepper.
 And they make excellent salsa peppers because of this.
 You don’t need to peel them; after roasting, they can be chopped and added to the salsa right away.

 You can also find serrano peppers in supermarkets more often than a lot of other hotter chili peppers, especially if you live in Texas, New Mexico, or in urban areas around the United States.

 But you should note that the thin skin and narrow shape do not make serranos an ideal choice for drying.
 It’s possible, but it’s not the typical choice for these peppers.

 What types of serrano pepper products are out there?

 Well, there are salsas, as mentioned.
 There are a lot of highly popular salsa varieties that rely on the serrano as the base pepper, especially in the medium to medium-hot category.
 There are also many hot sauces featuring the serrano pepper as a big part of the flavor mix, if not the base.
 You’ll also find it in rubs and powders, and there are many pickled and canned serranos on the market as well if you can’t find them raw.
 If you can’t find these tasty hot peppers in your local supermarket, you can find a big selection of product options online, including serrano pepper seeds and plants.